NateWr/business-profile/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.1.5 =
+This update fixes the address coordinate lookup, so that coordinates can be set for more reliable Google Map display.

 = 1.1.4 =
 This update adds a new image setting, which Google now requires for local businesses.
 You're strongly encouraged to add an image for your business.